Two-level system hyperpolarization using a quantum Szilard engine

-We implement the quantum Szilard engine with a granular aluminum fluxonium qubit~\cite{Manucharyan2009, Gruenhaupt2019} that can be actively prepared in one of its eigenstates $|\text{g}\rangle$ or $|\text{e}\rangle$.
-The qubit interacts with a long-lived mesoscopic environment that implements the heat reservoir for the Szilard engine.
-The reservoir is yet of unknown physical origin, but as we shall see later, it can be modeled as a TLS ensemble.
-The experimental workflow, depicted in \frefadd{fig:1}{a}, starts with a qubit stabilization sequence in either $|\text{g}\rangle$ or $|\text{e}\rangle$, thereby cooling or heating the reservoir, respectively.
-After stabilization, the qubit is initialized to $|\text{g}\rangle$ or $|\text{e}\rangle$ and the combined qubit and reservoir system relaxes to its steady state.
-As an example, in \frefadd{fig:1}{b} we show the qubit population before and after the first preparation in a sequence stabilizing to $|\text{e}\rangle$.
+The experimental workflow (\frefadd{fig:1}{a}) starts with a polarization sequence where we stabilize the qubit in either $|\text{g}\rangle$ or $|\text{e}\rangle$, thereby cooling or heating the reservoir, respectively.
+After polarizing the reservoir, the qubit is initialized to $|\text{g}\rangle$ or $|\text{e}\rangle$ and the combined qubit and reservoir system relaxes to its steady state.
+As an example (\frefadd{fig:1}{b}), we show the qubit population before and after the first preparation in a sequence polarizing to $|\text{e}\rangle$.
 The amount of heat in the reservoir, i.e. the degree of TLS polarization, varies with the operation time of the Szilard engine, given by the number of qubit preparations~$N$.
-Correspondingly, in \frefadd{fig:1}{c} we show the measured decrease of qubit transition rates $\Gamma_{\uparrow,\downarrow}$ during stabilization in $|\text{g}\rangle$ or $|\text{e}\rangle$, respectively.
+Correspondingly, in \frefadd{fig:1}{c}, we show the measured decrease of qubit transition rates $\Gamma_{\uparrow,\downarrow}$ during stabilization in $|\text{g}\rangle$ or $|\text{e}\rangle$, respectively.
 The different polarization and initialization scenarios are measured interleaved with $M=2500$ repetitions for each scenario, which sets the uncertainties visible as noise in the measured curves.